 Ride

 Regarding a great ride, the Segway Xafari delivers.
 This bike has a balanced, smooth, stable, and comfortable demeanor.
 The 26-inch and 3" tires combine with the bike's full suspension to take the edge off of cracks, bumps, and rough surfaces.
-A quality saddle, ergonomic grips, and ample handlebar and seat height adjustability provide a high comfort level.
+A quality saddle, ergonomic grips, and ample handlebar and seat height adjustability provide a high level of comfort.
 While the Xafari isn't lightweight, its exceptionally strong motor hides its mass.
 The Xafari has features like fenders, integrated lights, self-locking, and GPS.
 It's a seriously capable commuter.

 Credit: Joshua Hutchens